kepler16/kl/README.md

 ```

 > [!NOTE]
-> On linux the host dns network container's port defaults to `5343`.
-If you would like to change this you can start the networking components with a different port by running `kl network start --host-dns-port=5343`
+> On linux the host DNS network container's port defaults to binding to `5343`.
+If you would like to change this you can start the networking components with a different port by running `kl network start --host-dns-port=<custom-port>`.
+You will then also need to update your `/etc/systemd/resolved.conf` file to match.

 ---